WKU Student Publications Policy Manual

 Membership in campus organizations

-The Herald and the Talisman do not want staff members to be chained to their workstations; we expect our staffers to take part in other campus activities.
+Student Publications does not want staff members to be chained to their workstations; we expect our staffers to take part in other campus activities.
 There are some guidelines concerning this, though:

 3. Your membership in certain organizations will affect what positions on staff you hold.
 Staffers may not cover a campus organization they belong to or participate in any editorial or business decisions regarding that organization.
 For example, a staff reporter who also happens to be a resident assistant will not cover the housing beat.
 The starting power forward for the Lady Toppers cannot cover the women’s basketball beat.
-Staffers should report their membership to their supervising editor.
+Staffers should report their memberships to their supervising editor.

 5. The bottom line, again, is to check with your editor if you have a question about how joining an organization or being elected to a position in an organization would affect your status on the Herald or Talisman.